 - 1. Acute Toxicity.
-Annual 96-hour bioassay testing is required to demonstrate compliance with the effluent limitations for acute toxicity. - 2.
-Chronic Toxicity.
-Annual chronic WET testing is required in order to demonstrate compliance with the Basin Plan's narrative toxicity objective.
+Annual 96-hour bioassay testing is required to demonstrate compliance with the effluent limitation for acute toxicity. - Chronic Toxicity.
+Annual chronic whole effluent toxicity testing is required in order to demonstrate compliance with the Basin Plan's narrative toxicity objective.